dicepencilpaper/PerilousVentures/perilous_ventures_rulebook_083.md

 ## Running the game

-You have decided to be the Game Master and lead your friends into a world of adventure and excitement.
-Fantastic!
-To do this, you need to understand how to run combat, manage monsters, and keep track of all the happenings in every session.
-It might sound daunting, but Perilous Ventures is designed to be easy to run.

-### The ORC Engine

-This game uses the Opposed Roll Contest engine (ORC) to determine combat & magic action results.
+This game uses the Opposed Roll Contest Engine, or ORC Engine, to determine combat & magic action results.

 In its most basic form, there are two rolls related to an action, thus called an Action Roll.
 For example, in combat there is an attacker and a defender.
 Both sides roll the required amount of dice based on any modifiers.
 But the dice are not added up, instead, only the top die from each roll is picked.
 If the attacker’s highest die is higher than the defender’s highest die, the attack is successful and inflicts damage.
 If the defender wins, they avoid receiving damage.